 Seal Rescue, Rehabilitation and Release

 We rescue over 70 injured Seal pups from local coastal waters each year and bring them to our Seal Hospital to undergo a rehabilitation programme.
 It costs over £2,000 to rehabilitate just one seal pup and get them fit for their release back into the wild, so we are extremely grateful our guests continue to support the work we do.
+Grey Seal pup season is from September - March, this is when our hospital and nursery pools are the busiest!

 During the rehabilitation process, the first place our rescued pups go to is our Seal Hospital.
 They will be put in our isolation pens, which allows the team to be able to closely monitor progress, give medication and also feed the pup.
 When they are feeling brighter, the pup will move to the main hospital pens, which has the facility to be filled with water when the pup is ready for swimming.